-In an increasingly fast-paced, internationally-minded world, today’s adolescents have greater literacy demands placed upon them than ever before, and bridging the gap in student knowledge is the responsibility of teachers.
+In an increasingly fast-paced, globally-focused world, today’s adolescents have greater literacy demands placed upon them than ever before, and bridging the gap in student knowledge is the responsibility of teachers.
 This course aims to teach and discuss research-based instructional practices that will help scaffold adolescents’ literacy development in the areas of motivation, engagement, vocabulary, comprehension, and more.
 The techniques covered in this course will help students achieve their goals and retain more of what they learn.
 Participants will also address strategies to better monitor students’ progress.

 Carlow University ED 661 • Madonna University EDU 5830.04 • Notre Dame College ED 585 A • The College of Saint Rose EDT 665